colinmeinke/wordz/README.md

 `--charDir ~/Desktop/font`.

 Your character directory will need one file for each letter you use.
-For example, to output the word foo, the character directory needs to include the files `f.png` and `o.png`.
+For example, to output the word `foo`, the character directory needs to include the files `f.png` and `o.png`.

 ### --format